James B. Culbertson: Private sector career

-In 1974, he founded Financial Computing and served as CEO, until his retirement in 2000.
-Culbertson served on the North Carolina Banking Commission from 1973 to 1979.
-He also served on the North Carolina Board of Economic Development from 1985 to 1993.
+In 1974, he founded Financial Computing and was CEO, until his retirement in 2000.
+Culbertson was on the North Carolina Banking Commission from 1973 to 1979.
+He also was on the North Carolina Board of Economic Development from 1985 to 1993.
 From 1988 to 1993, Culbertson was a member of the National Federation of Independent Businessmen.
 Additionally, he was a member of The Fund for American Studies Board of Trustees, from 1988, as well as a member of the American Battle Monuments Commission, from 2005.

 Political career

-Culbertson first visited the Netherlands in 1970, as a member of The American Council of Young Political Leaders, serving as a board member from 1973 to 1979.
+Culbertson first visited the Netherlands in 1970, as a member of The American Council of Young Political Leaders, and was a board member from 1973 to 1979.

 Culbertson was an active member of the Republican Party for many years, acting as a fundraiser in North Carolina.
-He served on a number of state and national committees.
+He was on a number of state and national committees.
 In 2000, Culbertson was the co-chairman for the North Carolina campaign for George W. Bush's presidency.
 In 2005, he was one of eight co-chairs for President Bush's inauguration.